iSci-3A12/climate-change-assignments/assignment-instructions/a2-climate-data.md

 - advance your GitHub and Markdown skills to embed your figures and tables in a web-ready document.

 ## 3. Submission Details and Preparation
-As with your first assignment, your submission will take the form of a [Markdown](https://www.markdownguide.org/getting-started/) document.
-Materials for this assignment (as well as a template markdown submission file) are provided to you in your pre-made GitHub repository for this assignment
+As with your first assignment, you will submit your work in the GitHub repository created for you in the iSci-3A12 organization.
+This repository will also contain datasets and other materials for use in your analysis.
-1. Once logged in to your GitHub account, navigate to your repository for this assignment.
+- Once logged in to your GitHub account, navigate to your repository for this assignment.
 Your repository has been pre-generated and will have the URL: `https://github.com/iSci-3A12/isci3a12-a2-climate-data-<your_github_username>`.
 Refer to the [GitHub introductory module](https://isci-3a12.github.io/climate-change-assignments/assignment-instructions/a0-intro-to-github.html#15-where-to-find-your-repositories) for a refresher on finding and accessing your repositories.

+**To complete this assignment, you will submit the following two files to the repository**:
+1. A markdown file (`submission.md`) with your graphs, table, and question responses.
+2. The spreadsheet (as an Excel file in .xlsx format) you used to perform analyses for this assignment.
+This will be consulted as proof of work and to help explain any errors in the submission.

+To get started:
-2. Read the rest of this instruction document and your new repository's README.md file, as well.
+1. Read the rest of these instructions.
-3. Download some of your repository's files to work on them, as needed.
+2. Download your repository's files to work on them, as needed.
-4. Follow the steps outlined below in the [Tasks](#5-Tasks) section.
+3. Follow the steps outlined below in the [Tasks](#5-Tasks) section.
+4. Ensure that both deliverables are uploaded to / edited in the repository before the due date.

-5. Following the due date, Jay will download the repositories to be marked.
+Following the due date, Jay will download the repositories to be marked.

 ## 4. Materials and Data
 A variety of datasets have been downloaded and prepared for use in this assignment.
 These can all be found in the `/data` folder of your cloned assignment repository.
 Contents of each subdirectory in that folder are described below.